smokkin/Protect-cloud-AI-Platform-and-Apps-by-implementing-Defender-for-Cloud/Data Security Posture Management /Enabling Microsoft Defender for Cloud /README.md

 [Retrieve a custom template](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal#retrieve-a-custom-template)

-Subscription: Choose your Azure subscription.
+Sub item 1 Subscription: Choose your Azure subscription.
-Resource group: Create a new resource group (e.g. asclab-rg) or use an existing one.
+Sub item 2 Resource group: Create a new resource group (e.g. asclab-rg) or use an existing one.
-Region: Select a region (e.g. “West Europe”).
+Sub item 3 Region: Select a region (e.g. “West Europe”).
 All resources will be deployed in this region.
-Administrator password: Enter a strong admin password (minimum 12 characters with mixed-case, numbers, and symbols) for the VMs/SQL in the template.
+Sub item 4 Administrator password: Enter a strong admin password (minimum 12 characters with mixed-case, numbers, and symbols) for the VMs/SQL in the template.
-After entering these values, click Review + create, and then Create to start the deployment.
+Sub item 5 After entering these values, click Review + create, and then Create to start the deployment.
 Azure validates the template and then provisions the resources.
 The deployment can take several minutes (typically ~10 minutes).

 Once the deployment is initiated, you can monitor its progress.
 Go to Resource groups in the portal, open the new resource group you created, and select Deployments.
 You should see the deployment in progress.
 When it finishes, each resource will show Provisioning state: Succeeded